 Submissions on Blue Endeavour were overwhelmingly positive, with limited opposition focusing on the need for more research, which is currently underway.

-We're expecting a result for our application early next calendar year and remain cautiously optimistic of a positive outcome.
+We're expecting a result for our application early a positive outcome.
 Assuming we are successful in our application our first harvest will be towards the end of 2023.